NicolasConstant/BirdsiteLive/README.md

 ## State of development

-The code is pretty messy and far from a good state, since it's a playground for me the aim was to understand some AP concepts, not provide a good state-of-the-art codebase.
+The code is pretty messy and far from a good state, since it's a playground for me the aim was to understand some AP concepts, not to provide a good state-of-the-art codebase.
 But I might refactor it to make it cleaner.

 ## Official instance

-You can find an official (and temporary) instance here: [beta.birdsite.live](https://beta.birdsite.live).
-This instance can disappear at any time, if you want a long term instance you should install your own or use another one.
+There's none!
+Please read [here why I've stopped it](https://write.as/nicolas-constant/closing-the-official-bsl-instance).

 ## Installation